richreggio/elixir/README.md

 13. Space Age
     - Calculate how old you are in years according to each planet's orbital cycle
 14. Twelve Days
+    - Prints a verse or range of verses from the Christmas Carol "Twelve days of Christmas"
 15. Accumulate
 16. Acronym
 17. Series